ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added integration of LittleFS on top of our flash infrastructure.
 - NEW: Added a new MEM_IS_VALID_FUNCTION() macro to RT and NIL.
 - NEW: Improved HAL flash interface with mutual exclusion methods, improved EFL and SNOR drivers to use it.